konstantin-lukas/verivote/README.md

 CORS_ALLOW_ORIGIN="http://localhost:3000"
 // This tells the next server where to reach the API locally to avoid leaving the network for SSR LOCAL_API_ORIGIN="http://localhost:4000/api"
-// This specifies were to reach MongoDB from the backend MONGODB_HOST="localhost:27017"
+// This specifies were to reach MongoDB from the backend.
+Don't add http because mongo uses its own protocol.
+MONGODB_HOST="localhost:27017"
 // This is the MongoDB user for reading and writing MONGODB_USER=""
 // This is the password for the above MongoDB user MONGODB_PASSWORD=""
+// If your api doesn't run on the root (e.g. api.example.com), the backend needs to know where relevant
+// slugs in the pathname are.
+This variable needs to be set to the amount of path segments between the origin root
+// and the api route.
+For example if your API runs on example.com/api, set this variable to 1.
+API_BASE_PATH_LENGTH="1"

 // PUBLIC ENVIRONMENT VARIABLES